srcfl/srcful-gateway/balena.md

 ### SSH

+First you need the private key.
+This is available in bitwarden.
+Create a new file, copy and paste the private key and make sure you add an ending newline to it.
+You can save this file either in your `.ssh` directory or wherever if you use the `-i` flag in `ssh`

+#### General NIX Os guide

 To `SSH` like this, we will need to use `proxytunnel ` on the client.

 Install `proxytunnel` and then create an API key: